Our History and Organization

-The Freeborn County Historical Society (FCHS) is committed to preserving and sharing history about our county.
-From our Staff and Board of Trustees to our volunteers and members, we are eager to create long-lasting connections for everyone who interacts with our organization.
+The FCHM is committed to building the future by preserving the past history of our county.
+From our staff and board of directors to our volunteers and members, we are eager to create long-lasting connections for everyone who interacts with our organization.

 The Freeborn County Historical Society dba Freeborn County Historical Museum, Library and Village, is an independent, not-for-profit 501(c)(3) organization governed by members via a Board of Director.
 Each year we, together with volunteers, provide presentations, educational and outreach programs, special events, museum exhibits, and more.
 We currently own and operate the museum and village.

 A healthy board-staff partnership provides leadership that contributes positively to the organization’s overall impact.
 At FCHM, we strive for open and effective communication promoting an environment of trust and respect.

 We want you!
 If you have an interest in history and want to work hands on with museum and archival artifacts, check out our employment and internship opportunities below.
 Click on the links for position descriptions and directions on how to apply.